irene2024hub/CUSTOMER-SALE-DATA-PROJECT/README.md

 **Data Transformation: Convert categorical variables into numerical format if necessary, and normalize continuous variables to prepare for analysis.**

-~ **Visualizations: Create visualizations (histograms, bar charts, box plots) to identify patterns and distributions in the data, focusing on key attributes like subscription type, usage patterns, and churn rates.**
+~ **Visualizations: Create visualizations (bar charts, Slicers, pivot table chart) to identify patterns and distributions in the data, focusing on key attributes like subscription type, usage patterns, and churn rates.**

 ~. **Segmentation Analysis**

-Feature Selection: Identify relevant features for segmentation based on the EDA results, such as demographics, usage behavior, and subscription history.
+~ **Feature Selection**: **Identify relevant features for segmentation based on the EDA results, such as demographics, usage behavior, and subscription history**.

-~ **Clustering Techniques: Apply clustering algorithms (e.g., k-means, hierarchical clustering) to segment customers into distinct groups based on selected features.
-Determine the optimal number of clusters using methods like the elbow method or silhouette score.**

 ~ **Cluster Profiling: Analyze the resulting clusters to understand their characteristics, motivations, and behaviors.
 Develop profiles for each segment
-(e.g., price-sensitive users, high-engagement users).**
+(e.g., price-sensitive users, high-engagement users).** Also determine total number of  distinct  customer across the regions**

 ~. **Predictive Modeling**